Troubleshoot GPU health check failures

 Resolve a hardware error

-• Recreate the node for XID errors: if the log files show a XID error that requires a node recreation, then recreate the node by completing the following steps:
+If the log files show a Xid error that requires recreating the node, then recreate the node by completing the following steps:

 1. If you haven't already, then connect to a login node in your cluster.